This webpage contains affiliate links. Please view our disclosure policy for more details.

 Making castagnaccio is so easy once you get a quality chestnut flour from your organic food store.

-First sift the flour and place in the bowl together with a pinch of salt.
-Gradually pour the water, stirring with a hand whisk until you get a smooth batter - thicker than those for regular pancakes.
-Add few tablespoons of olive oil and whisk to combine.
+- MAKING THE BATTER: Combine sifted chestnut flour with salt in one bowl then gradually pour water, whisking with balloon whisk continously until you get a smooth batter - thicker than those for regular pancakes.
+Add olive oil and whisk to combine.
 Set aside for 30 minutes.

-Pour the batter into 23x23 cm baking pan lined with baking paper.
+- BAKING CASTAGNACCIO: Pour the batter into 23x23 cm cake pan lined with baking paper.
 The batter shouldn't be higher than 1 cm.
 Sprinkle with pine nuts, raisins (previously soaked in the water), rosemary leaves and 2 tablespoons of olive oil.
 Bake for 30 minutes or until you see the little cracks on the top.
 Let it cool in the pan, then cut into squares and serve.